FredPont/spatial/README.md

 ## Installing

+[scSpatial Explorer is installed in less than 2'](https://youtu.be/dqudL36Dg1M).
 To install the software, download the zip archive and unzip it.

  Single-Cell Spatial Explorer is written in pure
  <a href="https://go.dev/">